RobertTalbert/discretecs/Video/scripts-module-2.md

 So in these examples, both universally quantified statements are FALSE.
 It's not the case for every string x, the length of x is positive because there is such a thing as a string of length 0, namely the empty string.
 So for all x R(x) is false because we found what's called a *counterexample* --- a single example that shows us that R(x) is sometimes false, therefore not always true.
 Likewise for all x S(x) is false, because there's a counterexample there as well: In fact there are many, for example x = 1.
 The absolute value of 1 is 1, which is not negative, so S(x) is not always true.

+The other form of quantification we have is when we take a predicate and claim that it is *sometimes*, but not necessarily always true.
+For example if P(x) is x+5=12, then while this predicate is not always true, it is true for at least one value of x

 This brings up an important concept about quantified predicates, namely that since they are propositions, we can negate them.
 Remember the negation of a proposition, where we use this symbol to represent negation, is just the proposition with the opposite truth value and we usually use the word "not" to indicate it.
+We can also negate predicates.

 ## 2.10

 ## 2.11
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAwMTExNjE3LC00NTI2MTMyMjQsMTQxMz
-IzNDUwNCwtMTk0MDkzMjc0LC0yMDE5NDg4MTE5LC0xNDU5MTIz
-MDA3LC01MzI5OTk2NzldfQ==
+eyJoaXN0b3J5IjpbLTY3MTU5MTI1OCwtNDUyNjEzMjI0LDE0MT
+MyMzQ1MDQsLTE5NDA5MzI3NCwtMjAxOTQ4ODExOSwtMTQ1OTEy
+MzAwNywtNTMyOTk5Njc5XX0=
 -->